This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 Vietnam (at least 16 cases)

-Vietnam confirmed its 16th case of novel coronavirus on Thursday, according to a government news report.
+Vietnam has confirmed its 16th case of novel coronavirus, according to a government news report.

 The 50-year-old male patient is the father of a previously confirmed case in Son Loi commune in the northern Vinh Phuc province.